optimex-xyz/evm-smartcontract/docs/Overview.md

 ###### `Protocol` contract:

-This contract is used as the PetaFi Protocol Contract across various asset chains.
+This contract is used as the Optimex Protocol Contract across various asset chains.

 - Manages the Owner, who has special privileges to upgrade settings.
 - Manages the Protocol Fee Receiver.

 ###### `Payment` contract:

-This contract is used as the PetaFi Protocol Contract across various asset chains.
+This contract is used as the Optimex Protocol Contract across various asset chains.

 - Supports PMM in settling payments to users.
 - Splits the payment into two destinations: